symoon9/swpp-p11-deploy.pt2/README.md

-# SWPP Practice Session #10
+# SWPP Practice Session #11
 - Connected frontend and backend
-- Deploy
+- Deploy service with web server & https

 ## Docker
 We provide a docker image that contains `django`, `uwsgi`, and `nginx`.